 The following is our tail of events..

-We sat on the couch, started watching Mad Men and eating Peanut Butter Cup Crunch Brownies with Vanilla Ice Cream over the next 3 nights while the kids were gone.
+We sat, while Colt sat and I laid on the couch, started watching Mad Men and eating Peanut Butter Cup Crunch Brownies with Vanilla Ice Cream over the next 3 nights while the kids were gone.

 These are dangerously good.